palaashshah/Memory-Game/README.md

 # Memory Game

-A simple and interactive memory-based game created by @palaashshah and @itzparidhi using **HTML**, **CSS**, and **JavaScript**.
+A simple and interactive memory-based game created by @itzparidhi & @palaashshah using **HTML**, **CSS**, and **JavaScript**.
 Sharpen your memory skills by matching tiles of the same color while keeping track of your score and high score.

 ## Features